EmmanuelLefevre/Documentations/terminals_config.md

 Don't worry about the PowerShell alert!
 Select "stick anyway"...
 💎 Relaunch your init.vim, if you have nicely followed all steps Neovim should launch correctly! 💎
 ***
-We should install the Neovim modules thanks to Plug!
+We should now install the Neovim modules thanks to Plug!
-In the lower part of Neovim you can see the prompt 🕶️ Enter "PlugInstall" in it and validate.
+In the lower part of Neovim you can see the prompt 🕶️
+Enter "PlugInstall" in it and validate.
 ![Neovim Install Modules](https://github.com/EmmanuelLefevre/Settings/blob/main/MarkdownImg/plug_install.png)
 Wait for the installation to complete, go make yourself a coffee ☕☕☕
 ### Yarn
-#### Install Yarn for Neovim
+Install Yarn for Neovim
 ```shell
 cd "$env:USERPROFILE\AppData\Local\nvim\nvim-data\plugged\coc.nvim"
 ```